Home/Blog/Health Conditions/Disease Management/Tongue Ulcers: Causes, Symptoms & Treatments

 3. Infectious Ulcers

 Infectious ulcers can be caused by viral or fungal infections.
 For instance, hand, foot, and mouth disease (HFMD) can result in tongue ulcers, particularly in children but also in adults.
-Another example is oral thrush, a fungal infection that can cause ulcers on the tongue, characterized by white patches and a red, smooth patch on the tongue’s upper surface.
+Another example is oral thrush, a fungal infection that can cause ulcers on the tongue, characterised by white patches and a red, smooth patch on the tongue’s upper surface.

 If you have a tongue ulcer, you may experience: